JanSharp/quick-adjustable-inserters/notes.md

 - [ ] change hard dependency on bobinserters to hidden optional (for mod load order)
 - [ ] add own technologies with the same names and own custom icons
 - [ ] add startup settings just like bobinserters, even with the same name, but only if they don't exist already
+- [ ] use "cardinal" instead of "perpendicular"